 Visby has a botanical garden with trees and bushes that tend not to thrive in northern climes.
-Similar to Svaneke Bornholm, mulberry trees and figs grow in the gardens extending from the northwest section of the city wall.
-The ruins of St. Olaf's Church are on the edge of the garden.
-The remains of the S: t Olof basilica are barely noticeable, they merge with the green of the surrounding trees and bushes.
-The church was originally dedicated to the Norwegian saint King Olaf.
+Similar to Svaneke Bornholm (see also Bornholm sights), mulberry trees and figs grow in the gardens starting from the north-west section of the city wall.
+At the edge of the gardens are the ruins of St. Olaf's Church.
+The remains of the Basilica of S:t Olof are barely perceptible, blending into the green of the surrounding trees and shrubs.
+The church was originally dedicated to the Norwegian saint, King Olaf.
 The spread of Christianity on Gotland goes back to him.
-St. Olaf's Church was also destroyed in the attack by the Lübeck troops in 1525.
-The stones of the church were used to build houses in the period that followed.
+St. Olaf's Church was also destroyed when Lübeck's troops attacked in 1525.
+The stones of the church were later used to build houses.

 Visby for cruise ship guests

 In 2019, the last year before the outbreak of the corona pandemic, 103 cruise ships called at the port of Visby, according to the port administration.
 The statistics portal "statista" reports 1,82 million passengers who arrived in the city on ferry and cruise ships for the same period.
 From this it can be concluded that Visby is a popular travel destination.
 No wonder: after all, a well-tended cityscape, good restaurants, galleries and attractive shops await visitors.

 Although Gotland offers beautiful landscapes and enough sights for longer stays, cruise ships often only stop for a few hours in Visby.
 For passengers who are inclined to take individual excursions, we recommend a city tour, which starts in the center at Stora Torget, due to lack of time.
 Pedestrians walk two kilometers from the berth of the cruise ships or the landing stage for the tender boats to the town center.